How to Decide Automated or Manual Testing - Software Testing

 Automated testing and manual testing are the two major categories of testing that covers vast areas of quality testing.
 Both the types have specific methods available, such as integration testing, load testing, black box testing, white box testing, performance testing and so on.
 Some of these methods work flawlessly with manual testing and some with automated testing.
 Let’s take a look on the both positive as well as negative aspects of both the forms of testing that will help to decide which type of testing one should opt for:

 Manual testing is not the most reliable one because there are also possibilities for human error.
 On the contrary, automated testing is considered more reliable because it is done by tools and scripts.

-Both forms of testing are useful for testing different scenarios.
-Cryptex Technologies follow the manual as well as automated testing wherever required.
+Both the forms of testing are useful for testing different scenarios.
+Cryptex Technologies follow manual as well as automated testing wherever required.
 They know to maintain a perfect equilibrium between the two.